coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 the previous implementation in several ways:

 + User-extensible algorithm.
-The algorithm is separated in two parts: generations of the rewriting constraints (done in ML) and solving of these constraints using type class resolution.
+The algorithm is separated into two parts: generation of the rewriting constraints (written in ML) and solving these constraints using type class resolution.
 As type class resolution is extensible using tactics, this allows users to define general ways to solve morphism constraints.
-+ Sub-relations.
++ Subrelations.
 An example extension to the base algorithm is the ability to define one relation as a subrelation of another so that morphism declarations on one relation can be used automatically for the other.
 This is done purely using tactics and type class search.